 1/25 + $200 (Monthly minimum payment.
 Available credit $6700)

 In this example, the credit line can be drawn down further after the 1/25 payment.
 The example is simple, and does not show the impact of interest, which will also reduce available credit.

 It is important to note that Interest rates on revolving lines are higher than non-revolving lines of credit, but not as much as credit card interest rates.
 This can make a revolving account a more efficient use of funds over using credit cards, especially if the balance is not paid in full.

 Interest rates are often variable.
-Most revolving lines of credit structure their interest rates on the prime rate plus an amount determined by the lender.
+Most revolving lines of credit structure charge interest rates based on the prime rate plus an amount determined by the lender.
 As the prime rate goes up, your interest rate increases by a similar amount.
 As the prime rate decreases, so will your interest rate.

 In addition, the credit limit on a revolving line of credit will be smaller than a non-revolving line.
 Depending on your needs, this can mean limited access to capital.

-Like a car loan, a non-revolving line of credit is a lump sum paid at once.
+Like a car loan or student loans, a non-revolving line of credit is a lump sum paid at once.
 For example, a business loan is a type of non-revolving line of credit.

 These types of lines have lower monthly payments than non-revolving lines of credit.
 Interest rates are also lower and usually fixed, so they aren’t going to fluctuate on a monthly or even yearly basis, unless there is a special condition included in the loan terms.

 Like a revolving line of credit, you must complete an application to receive a non-revolving line of credit.
 The difference is that once the non-revolving line has been paid off, the account is closed once you pay off your outstanding amount.
 If you want to open another non-revolving line of credit, you must apply again.